wp-plugins/admin-toolbar-menus/readme.txt

 == Description ==

 Add 3 new menu locations to the WordPress toolbar so you can quickly and easily create your own custom toolbar menus using the built in WordPress menus page.<br />
-Supports multi level and works seamlessly with the existing toolbar.<br /><br />
+Supports multi level and works seamlessly with the existing toolbar menus.<br /><br />
-First menu location is under the 'Site Name' menu dropdown on the left side.<br />
+* First menu location is under the 'Site Name' menu dropdown on the left side.
-Second menu location is along the main toolbar.<br />
+* Second menu location is along the main toolbar.
-Third menu location is under the 'Howdy / My Account' dropdown.<br /><br />
+* Third menu location is under the 'Howdy / My Account' dropdown.
 Also removes the WP Logo menu from the top left of the toolbar.<br /><br />
 Super simple to use, just like building any other menu in WordPress using the menus page.<br />
 No settings, just 'plug and play'.

-Some of the features included:
+= Features =

 * Simple toolbar menu customization using WordPress menus
 * Removes WP logo menu from the top left of the admin toolbar
 * Seamless integration with the existing WordPress menus
 * No Settings, just 'plug and play'

 = Translations =